romi/romi-robots-docs/docs/Scanner/user_guide/tasks/acquisition_tasks.md

 ===

 ## Scan task
-This task class is used to acquire a set of RGB images from a real plant to study using the *Plant scanner* hardware.
+This task class is used to acquire a set of RGB images from a real plant to study using the *Plant imager* hardware.
-It produces a `Fileset` named `'images'` (designated as raw scan) that may be accompnied by a metadata dictionary if provided as parameter.
+It produces a `Fileset` named `'images'` (designated as raw scan) that may go with a metadata dictionary if provided as parameter.

 ## VirtualScan task
 This task class is used to acquire a set of RGB images from a mesh computer model (OBJ file) representing a plant using blender.